wojfil/iskierka/TERMINOLOGY.md

 # Terminology

-Iskierka codes often forms similar patterns that have been named.
+Iskierka codes often form similar patterns that have been named.

 ## Root